Matahina Power Station: Construction

 Work began in 1960 on access roading and the construction of Te Mahoe village.

 As preliminary construction work began on site, detailed site investigations found that the site's geological conditions were more difficult than expected, with complicated ground faults, and that the river had worn through the solid ignimbrite rock in its bed, exposing loose gravel and rock.
 There were also pumice beds under the rock at one of the abutments.

 Because Matahina was some distance from the support facilities that had been built up at Mangakino to build the Waikato River stations this required the establishment of a substantial number of temporary facilities on site.

 After the Audit Department criticised the MOW's cooperative contract system and its method of reimbursing skilled tradesmen, the MOW introduced at Matahina a “daily project construction allowance”.
 However, the Public Service Commission refused to authorise the payment.
 The Cabinet refused the Commissioner of Works' argument that without the allowance it would be difficult to attract workers, as they believed these allowances would contribute to inflation and as well there was plenty of employment available in the Bay of Plenty, especially at Kawerau.
-As a result, the Cabinet ordered that the projec to be closed down.
+As a result, the Cabinet ordered that the project to be closed down.
 However, the Commissioner gained the permission of the Minister of Works to undertake only a “slowing down”.
 This allowed excavation works to continue and all existing contracts to be completed.
 As a result, completion was expected to be delayed by 12 months.